AnujShrivastava01/SaveIT/README.md

 1. Create a Supabase project at [supabase.com](https://supabase.com)
 2. Run the SQL script from `supabase-setup.sql` in your Supabase SQL editor
+3. Run the custom image migration from `add-custom-image-migration.sql` (if needed)
-3. Update your `.env` file with your Supabase credentials
+4. Update your `.env` file with your Supabase credentials

 For detailed setup instructions, see [SUPABASE_SETUP.md](./SUPABASE_SETUP.md)